ece362-purdue/f2022-public-labs/lab-06/lab_06.md

 - Are you setting your GPIOA pins to alternate function mode (0x10)?
 A common problem here is accidentally editing PA13 and PA14.
 If you edit these, it will make your debugger stop working.
 If your debugger suddenly is saying "device not detected," then you are accidentally changing PA13 and PA14.
 Fix your code, and hold the reset button while you're programming it.
 - Are you turning on the RCC clock to SPI1?
 - Are you correctly setting the data size to 10 bits?
 In an earlier help section, it's mentioned that CR2 intitializes to 0x0700.
 This means you can't just OR in 0x0900.
 Further, you cannot clear out 0x0f00 because it returns the SPI channel to a default state.
 You must do a set and clear operation to get the data size to the correct value for this case.
 - If your code looks correct, your data size is set to ten bits, and it looks like everything is working on the AD2, you may need to reset your OLED display.
 These are pretty cheap displays that aren't very smart, so it's easy to confuse them and make them quit working.
-This can be fixed by unplugging its wiring and plugging it back in.
+This can be fixed by unplugging its wiring and plugging it back in, or simply holding down the reset button, removing anything providing power to the circuit, then putting it back in and releasing the reset button.
 - I've noticed that there are some edge cases where the OLED will not work with this task, but it will work with the next task.
 This is only happening with a small amount of students, so don't immediately assume it's your problem.
 Anyways, I'm chalking this specific problem up to the quality of the OLED displays.
 If you're confident that your SPI1 bus is working correctly, the output on the AD2 is correct, and your wiring is correct, skip to the next task and it might start working.
 If it still does not work after the next task, something went wrong that you missed here, and you'll need to look over this section again.

 ## 6 Trigger SPI1 DMA (25 points total)